gabrielabarajas/testing-one/docs/06-tutorial elements/05-central-node/01-create-central-node.md

 ![](https://ajeuwbhvhr.cloudimg.io/colony-recorder.s3.amazonaws.com/files/2024-01-26/56eb979b-fa44-4225-983e-514baeed7d8e/ascreenshot.jpeg?tl_px=0,0&br_px=825,461&force_format=png&width=826&wat_scale=73&wat=1&wat_opacity=1&wat_gravity=northwest&wat_url=https://colony-recorder.s3.amazonaws.com/images/watermarks/14B8A6_standard.png&wat_pad=337,126)

 4\.
-To place the elements in the project, you have two options:
+To place the elements in the project, there are two options available to do it:

 **Option 1:** Through the menu "**Operations &gt; New Central Node**" and then indicate on the map where we want to place it.